mongodb-haskell/mongodb/tutorial.md

     > run $ findOne (select [] "posts")

 The result is a document matching the one that we inserted previously.

-* Note: The returned document contains an *_id*, which was automatically added on insert.
+Note, the returned document contains the *_id* field, which was automatically added on insert.

 *findOne* also supports querying on specific elements that the